amckennafoster/nbidata/docs/upload/upload.md

 For Thesis, use this field if the report is actually a thesis.
 If it has been published elsewhere, has a DOI, and there is no associated dataset, be sure to put the DOI in the Digital Object Identifier field above.
 If this is the data associated with a published thesis that has a DOI, DO NOT upload a copy of the thesis.
 Put the thesis DOI in the RElated/alternate Identifier section.

 ## Subject
-Paste in the url provided by the Wrangler.
+Paste in the name and url provided by the Wrangler.